Hou-Guojia/HP/README.md

 3. Usage:

-(1) All the test images are put into file '\images'
+(1) All the test images are put into file '\images'.

 (2) Please run demo.m file to see the result.